naturalneuralnet/habitBuilder-server/README.md

 ## About

 Express server with REST API for MongoDB CRUD functions.
-Backend for the habitBuilder webapp.
+Server for the habitmaker webapp.
 Can be found here: https://habitmaker.onrender.com

 ## Table of Contents